Designing and Furnishing the Rustic Home of your Dreams

 As an interior designer specializing in Rustic Interior Design in Dallas, TX I’m often asked about the first steps in designing a new home.
 It can be a challenge for some, but with proper guidance and some pro tips it should be an enjoyable experience.

-Buying or building a rustic home is the fulfillment of a lifelong dream.
+Buying, building, or decorating a home with a rustic interior design is the fulfillment of a lifelong dream.
 You’ve made it thru construction, or the buying process, and now you need to focus on the furnishings and design for your new home.

 Creating a cohesive design plan takes thoughtful consideration and diligent planning.
 Sometimes it’s an overwhelming task, but try to remember it’s supposed to be enjoyable.
 Don’t treat it like a job; treat it like a hobby and you’ll have more fun with the process.